Chartability/POUR-CAF/README.md

 __Cited community practice__: [https://key2consulting.com/share-power-bi-reports/](https://key2consulting.com/share-power-bi-reports/)

-<details><summary><i>Notes (select to expand)</i></summary><p>Believe it or not, many complex dashboards and applications with a "Branching Narrative" style of data exploration have no easy way to share their current exploration state.
+<details><summary><i>Notes (select to expand)</i></summary><p>Believe it or not, many complex dashboards and applications with a branching narrative or exploratory style of data interaction have no easy way to share their current state.
 In professional work in the past, we have found that this is a significant access barrier when an analyst digs deep into their analysis, discovers something worth sharing, and then has no easy way of sharing it.
 The resulting access barrier is often placed on others.
 It is both significant cognitive effort as well as a usability problem.
 Often, an analyst has to result to using a screenshot, but then the labor and "proof in the system" of the analysis is lost!
 In addition, screenshots are their own accessibility risk (as they must now be made accessible).
 We challenge engineers to consider how incredible google maps is at maintaining a user's exact parameters in a url so that if they share a link, whoever views it sees the same thing they do.
 The same cognitive-labor accessibility applies to other complex data interaction spaces.</p></details>

 <br>